thomas-rolland/asd-resilience/README.md

 # ASD resilience analyses

 You will find here the python and R scripts developped for the analyses reported in Rolland et al. in preparation:
-- Annotating variants with pext
+- Annotating variants with pext score
 - Attributable risk and relative risk
 - Linear and ordinal regression between risk and socio-economic features in UK-Biobank
 - Distribution of individuals in terciles of ASD-PGS scores